spyridon97/vtk-external-facelist-evaluation/README.md

 2. VTK's S-Hash found in src/vtkDataSetSurfaceFilterSHash
 3. VTK's P-Classifier found in src/vtkGeometryFilterPClassifier
 4. VTK's P-Hash found in src/vtkGeometryFilterPHash
-5. Viskores' P-Hash-Sort with FNV1A found in src/ExternalFacesHashSortFnv1a
+5. Viskores' DP-Hash-Sort with FNV1A found in src/ExternalFacesHashSortFnv1a
-6. Viskores' P-Hash-Sort with MinPointID found in src/ExternalFacesHashSortMinPointId
+6. Viskores' DP-Hash-Sort with MinPointID found in src/ExternalFacesHashSortMinPointId
-7. Viskores' P-Hash-Fight with FNV1A found in src/ExternalFacesHashFightFnv1a
+7. Viskores' DP-Hash-Fight with FNV1A found in src/ExternalFacesHashFightFnv1a
-8. Viskores' P-Hash-Fight with MinPointID found in src/ExternalFacesHashFightMinPointId
+8. Viskores' DP-Hash-Fight with MinPointID found in src/ExternalFacesHashFightMinPointId
-9. Viskores' P-Hash-Count with FNV1A found in src/ExternalFacesHashCountFnv1a
+9. Viskores' DP-Hash-Count with FNV1A found in src/ExternalFacesHashCountFnv1a
-10. Viskores' P-Hash-Count with MinPointID found in src/ExternalFacesHashCountMinPointId
+10. Viskores' DP-Hash-Count with MinPointID found in src/ExternalFacesHashCountMinPointId

 ## Compilation

-To compile the executable on the frontier supercomputer, you can use the script `compile_frontier.sh`.
+To compile the executable on the Frontier supercomputer (AMD GPUs), you can use the script `compile_frontier.sh`.
+To compile the executable, on UNC's Sycamore cluster (NVIDIA GPUs), you can use the script `compile_sycamore.sh`.
-If you are compiling locally, you can get inspiration from the `compile_frontier.sh` script, and remove or change what you do or do not need depending on your system.
+If you are compiling locally, you can get inspiration from either of the above scripts, and change what's needed based on your system.

 ## Executable